How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 Write it as a single sentence: [User type] struggles to [problem] when [context].
 We solve this by [core mechanism].

-If you can't write that sentence without an "and," your scope is already too wide.
-Founders who skip this step build MVPs that nobody can explain, including them.
+If you cannot write that sentence without an "and," your scope is already too wide.

 Step 2: Validate Before You Build